SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/The_ICARUS_Guide_to_using_LArSoft.md

 ------------------------------------------------------------------------

-^1^ Whenever in Redmine wiki you see the claim \"to date\", you can verify when that claim was written by exploring the *History* of that page, via the link on the top right of the page itself.
+¹ Whenever in GitHub wiki you see the claim "to date", you can verify when that claim was written by exploring the commit history of that page.
+You'll need to switch to the edit mode ("Improve this page" on top right), then take note of the name of the file, click on the directory that contains it (the link is shown by GitHub just above the editing box) and then look for the file in the listing.